jymcheong/Virtual-Internship/README.md

 # Why Virtual Internship?

-[Sam Poder](https://www.linkedin.com/in/sam-poder/?originalSubdomain=sg) contacted me to ask if I was keen as a mentor with [CodeDay](https://www.codeday.org), but unfortunately I have limited bandwidth due to family & day-job commitments.
+[Sam Poder](https://www.linkedin.com/in/sam-poder/?originalSubdomain=sg) contacted me to ask if I was keen as a mentor with [CodeDay](https://www.codeday.org) for APAC region, but unfortunately I have limited bandwidth due to family & day-job commitments.
 That encounter gave me an idea: why settle with "constraints" due to budget, office-space, school schedules & so on?

 > When we are willing to learn, we will make time & find the right resources to reach our goals.